teaprof/boost-asio-example/README.md

 ## Three types of networking apps

-All networking applications can be divided into three main types depending on their usage scenario.
+All networking applications can be divided into three main types depending on their usage scenarios.
 Scenarios of different types have different requirements to the behaviour of an application (especially, when network operation finishes with an error).